-After a December 17, 2018, Special Meeting of Board of Education Vote, the Fond du Lac School District placed two referendum questions, totaling $98.5 million, on the April 2, 2019 ballot.
+After a December 17, 2018, Special Meeting of the Board of Education Vote, the Fond du Lac School District placed two referendum questions, totaling $98.5 million, on the April 2, 2019 ballot.

 Question #1 asked the community to approve $91.5 million in funding to address various needs at the schools related to three main focal areas: improving safety and security; upgrading building exterior by replacing roofs, windows and doors; and updating building systems related to heating, ventilation, electrical and plumbing.